Sienci-Labs/Resources/longmill/assembly/lm-project-finishing.md

 **Spray Paint**: an aerosolized paint that allows for quick, even application over a wide area.
 It is convenient for both small and large-scale projects where speed and ease of use are essential.
 You can get a grip attachment that helps hold the can better and dispense the paint smoothly.

 - **Usage**: ideal for covering surfaces evenly, sign letters, stencils, or projects requiring multiple light coats.
 - **Types**: available in various finishes such as matte, glossy, and metallic.
-Comes in different formulations, including general-purpose for wood/plastic/metal, primer and paint+primer.
+Comes in different formulations, including general-purpose for wood/plastic/metal, primer, and paint+primer.

 ![](/_images/_longmill/_assembly/_sandfinish/lm_sf_spray-paint.jpg "Source - https://www.craftcuts.com/community/home-decor/stencil-farmhouse-sign/attachment/farmhouse-wood-sign-spray-paint/, https://kmtools.com/blogs/news/how-to-lacquer-finish"){.aligncenter .size-medium}

 **Tack Cloth**: a sticky, lint-free cloth used to remove dust, dirt, and debris from surfaces before painting.
 It ensures a smooth, clean surface to help achieve a professional finish without imperfections.

-- **Usage**: gently wipe the surface with the tack cloth to pick up fine dust and particles before applying primer or paint
+- **Usage**: gently wipe the surface with the tack cloth to pick up fine dust and particles before applying primer or paint.
 - **Types**: available in various sizes and tackiness levels for different surface types.
-Some are designed for light-duty cleaning, while others are more robust for larger projects
+Some are designed for light-duty cleaning, while others are more robust for larger projects.

 ![](/_images/_longmill/_assembly/_sandfinish/lm_sf_tack-cloth.jpg "Source - https://www.thehandymansdaughter.com/tack-cloth/, https://sawsonskates.com/what-is-a-tack-cloth/"){.aligncenter .size-medium}